-Jeff Homrig is a seasoned first-chair trial lawyer who handles complex and high-stakes intellectual property and commercial cases around the country for some of the world’s most innovative technology and life sciences companies.
-He serves as Vice Chair of Latham’s Intellectual Property Litigation Practice and previously chaired the Silicon Valley and Bay Area Litigation & Trial Departments.
+Jeff Homrig is a seasoned first-chair trial lawyer who handles high-stakes intellectual property and commercial cases around the country for some of the world’s most innovative technology and life sciences companies.
+Resident in the Austin Office, he serves as Global Vice Chair of Latham’s Intellectual Property Litigation Practice and leads our IP practice in Texas.
+He also has deep ties to the Bay Area, previously chaired the Silicon Valley and Bay Area Litigation & Trial Departments, and maintains an office in Silicon Valley.

-Mr. Homrig represents plaintiffs and defendants in a range of intellectual property disputes, including patent, trade secret, and other commercial matters.
-He provides pragmatic and practical advice to help clients steer clear of problems when they can, and navigate them safely when they do arise.
+Plaintiffs and defendants turn to Mr. Homrig for a wide range of issues, including patent, trade secret, and commercial matters.
+He counsels clients with pragmatic and practical advice to help them steer clear of problems when they can, and navigate them safely when they do arise.

 Academic and Public Service